• Skip to primary navigation

 Quiche is a French dish that is very versatile.
 I've used caramelised onions, tomatoes and for a Italian twist, fresh ricotta and balsamic vinegar.

-Ciao from isolation…. never thought I would ever write that sentence – but more about that later.
-First the food.
-I have a classic French Quiche recipe for you today.
-Quiche is wonderfully versatile and super easy to make.
-I have used caramelised onions, beautifully ripe tomatoes and for a slight Italian twist, dollops of…
+Ciao from Isolation 🥴… words I never thought I’d be writing — but more on that later.
+First, the food.
+Today I’m sharing a classic French quiche recipe.
+Quiche is one of those wonderfully versatile dishes that’s surprisingly easy to make.
+For this version, I’ve used caramelised onions, perfectly ripe tomatoes, and for a little…

 Tuscan Kale and Ricotta Pie

-It may be getting cold here is Firenze but the city is more beautiful than ever.
-The Christmas light are up all over the city, there are idyllic Christmas markets with mulled wine and delicious treats, and Harry said to me yesterday that he loves Florence.
+It may be getting cold here in Firenze but the city is more beautiful than ever.
+The Christmas lights are up all over the city, there are idyllic Christmas markets with mulled wine and delicious treats, and Harry said to me yesterday that he loves Florence.
 This made me so happy!
 Harry and I have…

 Pasta al Limone – because we moved to Italy!